Julie Hambleton

 I pride myself as a blue mind who loves the water with a strange obsession.
 Sadly, I can’t hold my breath underwater for up to a minute.
 The average healthy person who isn’t trained in static apnea can hold their breath for a maximum of two minutes underwater, with the added benefit of breathing in pure oxygen beforehand.

-Now imagine a tribe of people, an ethnicity that is genetically adapted to survive underwater without oxygen for at least 13 minutes on an average.
+Now imagine a tribe of people, an ethnicity that is genetically adapted to survive underwater without oxygen for at least 13 minutes on average.
 The Bajau Laut people of Southeast Asia are not specially trained in modern static apnea, but they’ve been discovered to have evolved physiologically and genetically, gaining new features that have basically turned them to human seals [1].

 The diving reflex is a group of automatic responses that occur when the face of an air-breathing mammal is submerged into water.
 Your blood vessels constrict, your spleen contracts, and your heart rate slows in response to being low on oxygen.
 Your body will try to maximize its oxygen reserves until you can breathe in oxygen again.
-The splenic contraction is especially important as it releases red blood cells and increases the oxygen capacity of the blood.
+The splenic contraction is especially important as it releases red blood cells and increases the oxygen capacity of the blood

 Sea Gypsies